 You can bet that small and average sized individuals will sleep great on this bed.
 The mattress offers a very nice balance between being soft and comfortable, yet also providing the necessary support for people that weigh 150 lb or less.

 No… just kidding.
 Yes it is.
 Just seeing if you’re still awake.
 This is a hybrid mattress so you know the support will be there.
 Again, in general, heavier folks will most likely want to seek out beds with coils, as they’re known for providing bi-directional support (i.e. the coils compress but also provide some push back).
-Coils are also just more durable than foam and also give the bed bounce, which will help big people switch sleeping positions a little easier.
+Coils are also just more durable than foam and give the bed a little bounce, which will help big people switch sleeping positions a little easier.

 However, we would recommend large size people probably stick with the firm model.
 Heavy people will most likely sink down through the top foam layers a little too much on the soft or medium firmness options.